-1. Clear the work area of tripping hazards or objects that may snag the sprayer hoses.
+1. Clear the work area of tripping hazards or objects that may snag the airless paint sprayer hoses.

 2. Prepare the surface for painting.
 Cover any and all things that are not to be painted, including yourself.
 When spraying, there will be misting/fogging and this paint will end up everywhere.
 It has the same characteristics as fine sheetrock dust and will float and settle.
 Light synthetic coveralls should be worn along with spray hood, safety glasses and respirator.

 If painting inside, cover/mask floors, walls, light fixtures, doorknobs, hinges, light switches, etc. If painting outside, the paint you spray 15 or 20 feet up onto a second story can float and carry in the wind.
 Cover all landscaping, neighbors’ house, fences, etc.